scholarslab/mani-pedi/pages/about.md

 ## The Praxis Program

 Each year, the Scholars’ Lab funds a cohort of doctoral students from across the Graduate School of Arts & Sciences to serve as Praxis Fellows for the academic year.
 During the fall semester, fellows receive training in [digital methods and tools](https://github.com/scholarslab/CodeLab) and collaborative project management.
 During the spring semester, fellows conceive, develop, publish, and promote a digital project.
 This year, the Scholars’ Lab charged the Praxis Fellows with creating a project focused on digital pedagogy.

+The Praxis Program operates in a spirit of open-source development.
+We have therefore made all of our [files and source code](https://github.com/scholarslab/mani-pedi) available on GitHub. {{ site.title }} is licensed under [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/), so feel free to share and adapt materials from {{ site.title }} with attribution.